Read Between the Lines: 15 Common Chinese Euphemisms

 对不起，我刚去解手了。(Duìbuqǐ, wǒ ɡānɡ qù jiě shǒu le.)

-Sorry, I went to wash my hands.
+Sorry, I just went to the restroom.

 水喝多了，我去方便一下。(Shuǐ hē duō le, wǒ qù fānɡbiàn yíxià.)